-A consideration is cost deciding about assisted living services.
+Consider costs when deciding about assisted living services.
 In Missouri, the average annual cost for assisted living services is $34,566 per year.
-But amenities, services and what is included are equally important.
+But amenities, services, and what is included are equally important.

 When speaking with prospective locations, such as Brooking Park, ask about the breakdown for charges.

 For example, some may charge a base fee that includes rent, meals, and housekeeping.
 This may also cover participation in activities and exercise.

 In the same way, some facilities consider therapies and medication costs as additional services with extra fees.
 While others offer all-inclusive plans but still have add-on fees.

 Brooking Park offers “Worry-Free Pricing”.
 The plan is all-inclusive and makes charges predictable.
 They don’t require buy-ins, endowment fees, or mandatory add-on care charges.